citra-emu/citra-web/site/content/entry/citra-progress-report-2023-q1/index.md

 With texture upscaling, Citra will use one of several algorithms to automatically upsize the image to a higher resolution.

 Nearest Neighbour is a texture filter which is particularly effective at making text stand out and look bolder!
 With the addition of another highly requested texture filter, you can have more control over how your gameplay looks than ever before!

+All of these texture filters, including our shiny new Nearest Neighbour texture filter, can be found in `Emulation -> Configure -> Graphics -> Renderer` in Citra! (`Citra -> Preferences` on MacOS)

 {{< juxtapose "cc0544e8-aba2-11ed-b5bd-6595d9b17862" >}}